6 week program open to students completing grades 10 & 11.

 College credit classes are open to exceptional high school students completing grades 10 and 11.
 Upon acceptance to the program, select your college credit classes in consultation with the academic director.
 Registration in a desired class is not guaranteed.
 Students must register, add, and drop classes through the Penn Summer High School Programs office.

-Attend freshman level classes with Penn undergraduates.
+Attend challenging undergraduate classes alongside Penn students.
 Classes are taught by Penn instructors and visiting faculty.
 Most classes assign homework, research papers, midterms, and/or finals.
 College credit classes meet 2 to 5 times a week.

 High school students are evaluated by the same academic standards as undergraduate students.
 Receive an official grade and earn 1-1.5 course units (CUs) for each college credit class you complete at Penn.
 Official transcripts are available from Penn upon request.